 The WDFW access to the public tidelands is immediately north of the powerlines crossing the bay.
 Do not trespass on private upland parcels to the north and south of this access.
 There is a paved parking lot at the site.
 The public tidelands extend 1,600 feet to the south of the powerlines and northward nearly to the head of the bay.

 Parking is limited at this beach to less than 25 vehicles and parking on the street (HWY 302) is illegal.
 If the parking lot is full, please choose an alternative beach for that day’s recreational activity.
-Possible nearby alternative harvest locations include Oakland Bay, Belfair State Park, or Twanoh State Park.
+Possible nearby alternative harvest locations include Oakland Bay, Belfair State Park, or Twanoh State Park (but check seasons).

 Bathrooms are unlocked during the shellfishing season only, and may be locked during hours of darkness.
 The access gate is unlocked during the shellfishing season only.
 Non-shellfish harvesting activities are allowed at this site when shellfish harvest is closed.